How to top and prune marijuana plants

 - Prune any small or dying branches or leaves.

-In the days following a pruning, your plants should go through a burst of growth—the open space will allow extra light to get to the plant.
+Pruning, and especially topping, can be a bit of a shock for a plant.
+In the days following a pruning or topping, make sure your plants have plenty of light and water.
+They should experience a burst of growth—the open space will allow extra light to get to the plant.

 Trevor Hennings contributed to this article.